 According to Project Time Off, Americans take an average of 16.2 vacation days annually.
-However 55% of surveyed employees reported that they did not use all of their vacation days
+However 55% of surveyed employees reported that they did not use all of their vacation day.

 Meanwhile, employee engagement continues to be an ongoing challenge for HR professionals.
 An engaging culture attracts prospective talent and retains existing employees.
 In order to remain competitive, it’s crucial for companies to build employee loyalty.
 Paid time off (in its many forms) is a powerful tool to do just that.
 A culture that encourages work-life balance through thoughtful PTO policies makes employees feel valued and motivated.

 How do you take your PTO policy to the next level?
 There are a multitude of low-cost initiatives that can supplement standard employee vacation plans.

-- Reduced Seasonal hours: 'summer Fridays' and more.
+- Reduced Seasonal Hours

-- Remote work & flexible hours impact on employee engagement.
+- Remote work & flexible hours impact on employee engagement